Frequently Asked Questions

 Passports and Visas

-Americans do not need a visa for travel in any of the countries we visit on this trip.
-Non-American participants should check with their government or nearest embassies of the countries to which we are traveling to find out if they need a visa.
+U.S. citizens do not need a visa to travel to any of the countries we visit during this program.
+Non-American participants should check with their government and local embassies to find out if they need visas.

 GEEO and G Adventures bear no responsibility for any flights purchased before the trip is confirmed.

-Your trip begins in Vilnius and ends in Helsinki.
-Please double-check our itinerary for the date by which you must arrive in Vilnius.
-You can arrive at any time of the day you choose, but we strongly urge you to arrive by 6:00 p.m. on Day 1 for our group meeting.
-You can depart from Helsinki any time on the final day of the trip.
+This program begins in Vilnius and ends in Helsinki.
+Please double-check our itinerary for the date by which you must arrive in Vilnius, which usually means departing the U.S. one days prior.
+You may want to arrive in Europe one or more days early in case you have flight disruptions.
+You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
+Welcome Meeting on Day 1.
+You can depart from Helsinki at any time on the final day of the trip, or stay later to see more of the city.

 Plugs and Converters